Approximate Regions of Attraction in Learning with Decision-Dependent Distributions: NUMERICAL EXAMPLES

-\section{Numerical examples}
+\section{NUMERICAL EXAMPLES}

-In this section, we revisit the model introduced in Section~\ref{sec:example}, where we considered the squared error loss and Bernoulli distributions.
+In this section, we revisit the models introduced in Section~\ref{sec:example}.
 We demonstrate how the results of Sections~\ref{sec:analysis_prm} and~\ref{sec:analysis_RGD} can be applied.
 First, we show that the example satisfies Assumption~\ref{ass:exist_V} and we calculate its corresponding constants.
 Second, we apply Theorem~\ref{th:perturb1} and show the theoretical convergence rates match simulated trajectories.
 Finally, we also apply Theorem~\ref{th:perf_align} to the example from Section~\ref{sec:simple_ex} and characterize the class of distribution shifts satisfy the performative alignment condition.